Amassed the right amount of capital, and want to invest some of your hard-earned money into the property market?

 If you decide to sell your property somewhere along the way, you want to make sure that you can get more for it than what you bought it for, so having a home in the desired spot that’s steadily rising in value is a good thing.

-To summarise, here are some of the most important things to keep in mind:
+To summarize, here are some of the most important things to keep in mind:

 Think about how long you might want to put into a given property project, how much you want to make, and what your long term aims are.